avohq/gtm-web-recipe/README.md

 # Contributing

 Avo Inspector integration recipe for web Google Tag Manager (GTM).
-It is hosted in the "Avo Inspector Recipe" container in our internal GTM account

-And is enabled in our internal "Segment Destination" container to run on Avo.app
+It is hosted in the "Avo Inspector Recipe" container in our internal GTM account and is enabled in our internal "Segment Destination" container to run on Avo.app.

 ## After making changes to the tag files Avo GTM admin should do the following